Shelling in east Ukraine, Russia nuclear drill raise tension - NewsBreak

 The United States and many European countries have alleged for months that Russia is trying to create pretexts to invade.
 They have threatened massive, immediate sanctions if it does.

-Ukrainian President Volodymyr Zelenskyy called on Russian President Vladimir Putin to choose a place where the two leaders could meet to try to resolve the crisis.
-Russia has denied plans to invade.
+Ukrainian President Volodymyr Zelenskyy called on Russian President Vladimir Putin to choose a place to meet where the two leaders could meet to try to resolve the crisis.

-A top European Union official, Charles Michel, said Sunday that “the big question remains: does the Kremlin want dialogue?”

-“We cannot forever offer an olive branch while Russia conducts missile tests and continues to amass troops,” Michel, the president of the European Council, said at the Munich Security Conference.
-He said, “One thing is certain: if there is further military aggression, we will react with massive sanctions.”

-Separatist leaders in eastern Ukraine on Saturday ordered a full military mobilization and sent more civilians to Russia, which has issued about 700,000 passports to residents of the rebel-held territories.
+Zelenskyy spoke hours after separatist leaders in eastern Ukraine ordered a full military mobilization and sent more civilians to Russia, which has issued about 700,000 passports to residents of the rebel-held territories.
 Claims that Russian citizens are being endangered might be used as justification for military action.

 In new signs of fears that a war could start within days, Germany and Austria told their citizens to leave Ukraine.
 German air carrier Lufthansa canceled flights to the capital, Kyiv, and to Odesa, a Black Sea port that could be a key target in an invasion.